jonasmcferreira/adventures/docs/grimherald/grimherald.md

 The common notion is that rules define a character's capabilities.
 More rules, more options, right?
 Wrong.
 We argue that rules actually constrict creativity.

 Specific skills and feats condition players to think inside the box, trapped by the confines of their character sheets.
 This leads to repetitive gameplay and a reluctance to try actions not explicitly listed.
-Grim Herald breaks these chains.
+Grim breaks these chains.

 Here, your limits are bound only by your creativity.
 Outmaneuver a giant by sliding between its legs?
 Why not.
 Use your shield as a surfboard in a staircase showdown?
 Absolutely.
 Make a weapon out of a dinner plate?
 Go for it.
 Every character can wield an improvised weapon – no special skill needed.